joszuijderwijk/personal-website/_pages/research.md

 </div>

+#### Theses
+* [MSc thesis](https://studenttheses.uu.nl/handle/20.500.12932/44488) on interactive visualisation of multivariate spatiotemporal data — formalised a computational problem in glyph placement, proposing algorithms and an interactive tool prototype;
+* [BSc thesis](https://studenttheses.uu.nl/handle/20.500.12932/37208) on on learnability of certain stress systems in the Chomskyan Principles & Parameters framework.

 ### Teaching
-I was involved with the follownig courses at Utrecht University:
+I have been involved with the following courses at Utrecht University:
 * `KI1V13001` Introduction to Logic (2017 --- 2020) [📖 course material](https://github.com/UtrechtUniversity/KI1V13001-Inleiding-Logica)
 * `INFOB1MNP` Modelling & Programming (2016 --- 2019)
 * `KI1V13004` Introduction to Linguistics (2017, 2021)